AliRezaJoodi/AliRezaJoodi.github.io/ProjectNotes/DirgodazAmol_TemperatureMonitoring_3GasFurnaces_Wireless.md

 ## Wireless Temperature Monitoring for 3 Gas Furnaces with Graphs in LabVIEW

 The system consists of 3 transmitter boards and 1 receiver board.
-Each transmitter is installed on a separate rotating gas furnace.
+Each transmitter is installed on a separate gas furnace.
 The receiver is connected to the PC and sends the collected data to LabVIEW for display and analysis.
 The devices communicate wirelessly in a mesh network using NRF24L01 modules.